italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 	Content-Length: 440
 	{16f73913-719c-4cbd-bc7a-123be47444fc	19-04-2013 00.00.00	bol	/gpfs_omni/testbed_1.11_sl6/storage/tape/adir/afile	testers.eu-emi.eu	null	0	in-progress	19-04-2013 00.00.00	259200	14ab0086-cd62-4722-9b5d-e6665432a6aa # f656310a-ecc2-4c08-89c4-b026193a3c8d	19-04-2013 00.00.00	bol	/gpfs_omni/testbed_1.11_sl6/storage/tape/adir/anotherfile	testers.eu-emi.eu	null	0	in-progress	19-04-2013 00.00.00	259200	606385d4-16a9-4704-8720-091946cf4a5d # }

+## POST /recalltable/task

-## Create a new recall task
+Create a new recall task.

-POST /recalltable/task

 Is this used?

+## PUT /recalltable/task

-## Check whether a recall task has been completed
+Check whether a recall task has been completed.

-PUT /recalltable/task

-This method takes a request token and a surl in the body of the PUT request as follows
+This method takes a request token and a surl in the body of the PUT request encoded as follows

 	requestToken=abc
 	surl=srm://example.org/etc